Last Updated on: 24th October 2024, 02:20 pm

 Unfortunately, the sun is not in an ideal position for photography here during the morning.
 Supposedly, a lot of the more impressive images you’ll find online were taken around sunset.

-But if you’re doing the full Cathedral Valley loop in a day, you’ll have to make some compromises to fit everything in your itinerary.
+But if you’re doing the full Cathedral Valley loop in a day, you’ll have to make some compromises to fit everything into your itinerary.

 Moving on from the main Bentonite Hills area, we continued to see more colorful striped mounds and buttes along the road – at least in the beginning of the tour.